facto/facto.github.io/_posts/2016-03-28-how-to-tell-little-white-lies-with-pivotal-tracker.markdown

 [Estimates are always lies](http://softwareforgood.com/estimates-lies/).
 But let's forget about that for a second.

 I've used [Pivotal Tracker](https://www.pivotaltracker.com) for many years and find that it still provides tremendous value.
-There's an age-old debate: **which story point method should I use when estimating?**
+There's an age-old debate: Which story point method should I use when estimating?

-I think the more important question is: What do those values mean?
-A little googling will quickly reveal that almost every developer has their own interpretation.
+I think the more important question is: **What do story point values mean?** A little googling will quickly reveal that almost every developer has their own interpretation.

 I prefer the fibonacci sequence (0,1,2,3,5,8), and this is how I interpret it: